flexmonster/pivot-svelte/README.md

 [![Github Stars](https://img.shields.io/github/stars/flexmonster?style=social)](https://github.com/flexmonster) [![Twitter](https://img.shields.io/twitter/follow/Flexmonster?style=social)](https://twitter.com/Flexmonster)

 ## Flexmonster Pivot Table & Charts
 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
 It is packed with all core features for data analysis and can easily become a part of your Svelte data visualization project.
-The tool supports popular frameworks like Svelte, Angular, React, Vue, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=sample_svelte).
+The tool supports popular frameworks like Angular, React, Vue, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=sample_svelte).
 Also, Flexmonster connects to any data source, including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

-This repository contains sample [Svelte](https://sveltejs.org/) projects for Flexmonster Pivot Table & Charts.
+This repository contains a sample [Svelte](https://svelte.dev/) project for Flexmonster Pivot Table & Charts.

 Table of contents: